kanaad-c-79/Decision-Trees-on-Student-Loan-Data/README.md

 a) There are no more instances/tuples; b) There are no more remaining attributes; c) All the tuples/instances belong to the same attribute value.

 # Predict Defaults for Student Loans applications
+We used a Student Loan dataset to Predict Defaults for student loan Applications using regression trees - performing the following steps:
+1)